deveshdatwani/trendsonthemap/README.md

 git clone https://github.com/deveshdatwani/trendsonthemap
 ```

 You will also need to set up a mysql server on your machine.
 Once that is done, import the trendsonthemap schema from the data directory into your msql-server.
-Do so by using the following command
+Do so by entering the following command on your terminal

 ```
 mysql -u username -p trendsonthemap < file.sql
 ```

-trendsonthemap uses data from this database to access trends.
-Trends are updated every 90 minutes (more or less).
+trendsonthemap fetches data stored in this database to access trends which are updated every 90 minutes (more or less).

 Then move into the folder with the command